Dental Office Names: How to Name Your Dental Practice

 For that reason, it is a good idea to choose a name that is likely to speak directly to the people in your target audience.
 Here are some examples.

+The name of this practice and the tagline show prospective patients that they can expect a luxury experience.
 By contrast, check out this name (and logo) from a dental practice that specializes in treating kids:

 Notice that the name, the colors, and the logo all work together to make it clear that this practice knows how to put kids at ease when they come to see the dentist.
-The takeaway here is that including your audience can help you create a compelling name and a compelling brand.

 6. Your Patients' Feelings